 Bea Arthur’s Fate

 She passed away on April 25, 2009 of cancer in her Los Angeles-area home.
 She was just shy of her 87th birthday, and was survived by two sons and two granddaughters.
+Her TV shows serve a constant reminder of her wit and grace; she will always be a role model.

 After unearthing the documents of her military career in 2010, The Smoking Gun went on to discover that Arthur’s active hobbies included hunting with a .22 caliber rifle and a bow and arrow.
 She remained true to her acting career dream, though, and moved back to New York City to attend the Dramatic Workshop of the New School in 1947.
 She denied her military service during her career, as seen in the above interview, and news of her service only broke in 2010, a year after her death.
 The next time you consider true American heroes and heroines, I hope Bea Arthur, who joined the USMC Women’s Reserves during WWII, makes your list.